 For the past several years I’ve dedicated most of my energy to a book project on the politics of rights in American democracy, focusing on public debates about labor and property, voting, abortion, sexuality and the family, crime and safety, guns, and immigration.
 My book is primarily concerned with how Americans think and talk about constitutional rights and how rights figure in the making of public policy.

 My other major interest is the place of rights in the discursive history of political economy, particularly the emergence of rights and norms defining and regulating property relationships and markets.
-Generally speaking, my work asks how the language of rights shapes American public policy.

 I teach a variety of courses in American politics, public policy, and political theory in the departments of political science and philosophy, as well as handling pre-law advising and the American politics and political theory minors.

-My wife, Molly, is a Ph.D. student in English Literature at Indiana University.
+My wife, Molly Boggs, is a Ph.D. student in English Literature at Indiana University.
 She studies Victorian lodgings, landladies, and tenants.
 We live a block from the college with our two children, Abraham and Daria, and our cat, Sweet Dee.